Omar-Tarawneh/reading-notes/read02.md

 * Highlighting
 * to reduce eye strain and fatigue
-* Provide many tools to increase your productivity
+* Provide many tools to increase your productivity Here is a link for pdf file to read more about it [Text Editors](https://codefellows.github.io/code-102-guide/curriculum/class-02/Choosing-A-Text-Editor--The-Older-Coder.pdf)

 # The Command Line